What precautions can people take to avoid being bitten?

 Wear light-colored clothing so ticks are easier to see, and socks over pants and long-sleeved shirts to prevent ticks from getting near your skin.
 And don’t forget hats.

-A concentration of DEET of up to 30% has proved effective either due to its smell or its ability to camouflage us when the ticks are putting out their feelers.
+Applying a tick repellent with a concentration of DEET of up to 30% has proved effective either due to its smell or its ability to camouflage us when the ticks are putting out their feelers.
 The other thing that’s been studied is eucalyptus oil for those wishing to avoid DEET.
-Pre-treatment of clothing with permethrin is also very effective, but you have to be careful about its use around cats.
+Pretreatment of clothing with permethrin is also very effective, but you have to be careful about its use around cats.
 If you treat dogs with permethrin, cats need to be kept away from them.

 When you’re outside, stay on paths.
 Once you brush against foliage, you’re putting yourself at risk.